How to Get Scholarship to Study Abroad from Bangladesh

 Best Scholarships for Bangladeshi Students in 2026–27

 There are many scholarships for Bangladeshi students who want to study abroad.
-Some cover everything.
-Others reduce tuition fees.
-A few help with living costs, travel, or research.
+Some cover almost everything.
+Others reduce tuition fees or support living costs.

 Scholarship